Assignment 1: OCaml Introduction

 • Upload your assignment1.zip solutions file built by dune which you will find in assignment1/_build/default/assignment1.zip.

 • The Autograder will run the tests we gave you; it will also run additional tests that you might not see (yet).
-On top of the autograder we will be hand-inspecting your code.
-We will not be enforcing style guidelines until Assignment 2 however.
+On top of the autograder we will be hand-inspecting your code, but we won’t be enforcing style guidelines yet.

 • If you can’t fix the Gradescope error and/or it makes no sense, post to Courselore or see someone in office hours.